History of Redeemer...

 Soon after that, due to a high attendance increase, property near Pennsylvania Avenue and Jerome Street was purchased and an old house on the land was remodeled to serve as the congregation’s temporary meeting location.

-On February 4, 1923, the first services were held in the building with 37 present.
+On February 4, 1923, the first service was held in the building with 37 people present.
 On Palm Sunday, 1923, a class of eight Confirmands were received.
-Over time, the church continued to grow in its small downtown setting and it experience various turn-over in its leadership guidance due to constant financial challenges.
+Over time, the church continued to grow in its small downtown setting and it experienced various turn-over in its leadership guidance due to constant financial challenges.

 In 1932, a loan of $375.00 was secured from the Michigan Synod and the old building was again remodeled to enlarge the seating capacity.
 With this change came the 10th Anniversary of the congregation and a great celebration was held and attended by many.
 Soon after this current remodeling a record attendance was reached on Sunday, April 21, 1935 with: 135 in Sunday school and 146 in Church.
 As time went on these records continued to steadily climb and various ministries were begun to care for the needs of the surrounding community.

-Dedication services were held on Sunday afternoon, September 17th, 1939.
-There were 360 members and guests present.
+Dedication services were held on Sunday afternoon, September 17th, 1939 and there were 360 members and guests present.
 Now the congregation was ready for their next venture of taking the “Good News” of Jesus Christ out into the surrounding community of downtown Lansing near Pennsylvania/Michigan Ave/Jerome St.

 From 1940 through 1958 life was calm and growth was GREAT, so great that Redeemer Church was bursting at the seams again.
-Yes, they found again they needed more room.
-It was during this time, 1950-1960’s that the city of Lansing was growing too.
+Yes, they found again that they needed more room and it was during this time, 1950-1960’s that the city of Lansing was growing too.

-Because of this expansion, the city of Lansing had plans for developing I-496, a by-way through-out the city, so that people could reach the then growing East and West sides of the city quicker and easier.
-Also, Oldsmobile was planning on building a plant near that new express-way and what was then M-99, and what is now, Martin Luther King Blvd.
+It is because of “out-side” city growth that Lansing had plans for developing I-496, a by-way around the city; a source that would allow folk to travel more quickly to the then growing East and West sides of the city quicker and easier.
+Also, Oldsmobile was planning on building a car plant near that new express-way and what was then M-99, and what is now, Martin Luther King Blvd.
 Due to this growth in our city, many people were displaced and removed from the homes they knew and loved.
 The city of Lansing offered folk in that area an opportunity to move to the South side of Lansing, and area that was just developing.
-Many of those folk who were renting were given the chance to buy their 1st home at 0% financing.
+Many of the folk who were renting were given the chance to buy their 1st home at 0% financing.
 Yes, that is how “Church hill Downs” came into being near Holmes Rd. and Waverly Rd.